CristinaPlesa/neighborhood/README.md

   * Code: serInputExceptions("222567the hello")
   * Expected Output: "Boop"

+* Test: It should return an array with "Beep" string if number contains a 1, but not a 3 or 2.
+  * Code: userInputExceptions("1111567 hello there!")
+  * Expected Output: "Beep"

 #### Not Passing

 <!-- * Test: It receives a text string from a user and coverts it to a integar.